cirruslabs/tart/docs/integrations/vm-management.md

 ## Creating from scratch

 Tart supports macOS and Linux virtual machines.
-All commands like `run` and `pull` work the same way regarding of the underlying OS a particular VM image has.
+All commands like `run` and `pull` work the same way regardless of the underlying OS a particular VM image has.
 The only difference is how such VM images are created.
 Please check sections below for [macOS](#creating-a-macos-vm-image-from-scratch) and [Linux](#creating-a-linux-vm-image-from-scratch) instructions.

 ### Creating a macOS VM image from scratch